-When the ECL Comfort is in override mode, type "Const.
-T", the desired flow temperature can be set.
+Desired T (Desired flow temperature) 1x004 When the ECL Comfort is in override mode, type "Const.
+T", the or temperature can be set.
 A "Const.
-T" related return temperature limitation can also be set.
-See MENU > Settings > Return limit > 'Con.
+T" related return temperature limitation can also be set > Settings > Return limit > 'Con.
 T, ret.
 T lim.'